oxsecurity/megalinter/docs/index.md

 - This repo is a hard-fork of GitHub Super-Linter, rewritten in python to add [additional features](#additional-features-compared-to-github-super-linter)
 - If you are a Super-Linter user, you can transparently **switch to Mega-Linter and keep the same configuration** (just replace `github/super-linter@v3` by `nvuillam/mega-linter@v4` in your GT Action YML file, [like on this PR](https://github.com/nvuillam/npm-groovy-lint/pull/109))
-- If you want to use some advanced additional features like applying fixes during CI, please take 5 minutes to migrate to [mega-linter.yml](https://raw.githubusercontent.com/nvuillam/mega-linter/master/TEMPLATES/mega-linter.yml) :)
+- If you want to use some advanced additional features like **applying fixes during CI**, please take 5 minutes to define [mega-linter.yml](https://raw.githubusercontent.com/nvuillam/mega-linter/master/TEMPLATES/mega-linter.yml) :)

 ## Table of Contents